 Cartilage injuries in the knee are common.
 The treatment of cartilage injuries in the knee is constantly evolving.
 If you have a cartilage defect then you might be at risk for developing osteoarthritis.
-In order to minimize the risk of knee arthritis we try to treat many cartilage defects or injuries.
+In order to minimize the risk of knee arthritis we may need to try and repair many cartilage holes, defects or injuries.
+Some cartilage defects may be amenable to a treatment called a microfracture.
+Some cartilage defects may or may not respond to a microfracture surgery.
+Furthermore, some cartilage issues may not require surgery at this time.
+How do we decide which cartilage injuries may require treatment and how do we decide which treatment option to offer you?

 Microfracture surgery is one of the surgical procedures available to try and heal knee cartilage injuries.
-A microfracture is a knee surgery technique which involves making multiple small holes in the bone.
+A microfracture is an arthroscopic (small incision) knee surgery technique which involves making multiple small holes in the bone.
 Those holes allow bone marrow stem cells to enter and cover the cartilage defect(see pictures below).
-For months after the surgery a repair cartilage should start to grow.
+Many months after the surgery a new reparative cartilage should start to form.
 For small cartilage defects a microfracture is a reasonable repair option.
 Ultimately, the type of treatment we recommend for your cartilage injury will depend on many factors including the size of the damaged area, and the quality of the remaining cartilage around it.

 Causes of cartilage injuries